Option Writer

 Covered vs. Naked Writing

-The distinction between covered and naked writing defines the risk profile.
+The distinction between covered and naked writing defines the risk profile of the option seller.

 Advantages of Being an Option Writer